 Not only is the banking industry facing competition from newcomers, but now it must deal with an uncertain global economy and other sobering economic realities and losses that appeared to be signaling the real possibility of a recession, unlike others dating back to the Great Depression.

 While the pandemic setback has been a major bump on the road to streamlining business and operating models as banks move forward with their digital transformation, it is not a sign to ease up.

-Now, more than ever, it is more important for retail banks to self-disrupt as they adjust to the “new normal.”
+Now, more than ever, it is more important for Commercial banks to self-disrupt as they adjust to the “new normal.”

 Retail banks must continue to enhance their digital strategies, revamp their core processes, and implement the right IT infrastructure to:

 - Make processes digital from the beginning to the end

 Urgent Need to Update Compliance Priorities Embracing Fully Remote Working Processes